 Knowledge “involves the recall of specifics and universals, the recall of methods and processes, or the recall of a pattern, structure, or setting.”
 This level is concerned with covering factual information such as, e.g. terminology, historical facts, identifying the components of a computer, labelling body parts, etc. This level aims to allow the student to recall information as needed.
 Cognitively, this is the lowest level of Bloom’s taxonomy.
 A teacher would use pedagogy such as lecturing, class-readings or listening to an audio clip.
 A formative assessment could be the well-loved class quiz while summative assessment could be fill-in-the-blank or definition type questions.

-The second level in the taxonomy is comprehension, which “refers to a type of understanding or apprehension such that the individual knows what is being communicated and can make use of the material or idea being communicated without necessarily relating it to other material or seeing its fullest implications.”
+The second level in the taxonomy is comprehension, which “refers to a type of understanding such that the individual knows what is being communicated and can make use of the material or idea being communicated without necessarily relating it to other material or seeing its fullest implications.”
 Comprehension is about understanding the meaning of information engagement with – the student is now able to summarise or rewrite information.
 Cognitively, this is the first level of understanding and interpretation of data.
 Here a teacher could use class demonstrations or discussions, and assessment would consist of student presentations (formative) or explanation-type answers (summative).

 The next level is application, which is the “use of abstractions in particular and concrete situations.”
 Here students are using information to solve a particular problem that has one single answer by applying rules, concepts or theories.
 Cognitively, they are now applying knowledge for a specific purpose.
 Pedagogically a teacher could use case studies that demonstrate a method.
 A formative assessment could take the form of demonstrations with peer review, and summative assessment would involve students, e.g. predicting the outcome of a situation.s